Xhynk/redbrick-digital-core/readme.txt

 Tags: Review Engine
 Requires at least: 3.5.1
 Tested up to: 4.4.4
-Stable tag: 0.8.2
+Stable tag: 0.8.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugins allows you to bring Review Engine reviews into your WordPress site via a shortcode and review slider widget.
+Bring your Review Engine reviews into your WordPress website via shortcodes and widgets.

 == Description ==

-This plugins allows you to bring Review Engine reviews into your WordPress site via a shortcode and review slider widget.
+This plugins allows you to bring Review Engine reviews into your WordPress site via shortcodes and widget.

-You *must* have a Review Engine account, such as via localreviewengine.com to use this plugin.
-You may have a lite or premium account.
+You **must** have a Review Engine *lite* or *paid* account to use this plugin.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to the RBD Core menu item and place your review engine URL into the box.
+3. Go to the RBD Core menu item and place your review engine URL into provided text input.
-4. Now you may use the Review Engine Shortcode on any page, post, or custom post type with a content editor, or the Review Slider widget in any widget area.
+4. Now you may use the Review Engine Shortcode on any page, post, or custom post type with a content editor, or the Review Slider and Social Proof widgets in any widget area.

 == Changelog ==

+= 0.8.2.1 =
+* Fixed RBD Core menu item not showing up on non-multisite installations.

 = 0.8.2 =
 * Enabled image assets, included Social Proof widget.